STATEMENTof Ethics of ACO.

 We share in the world various ways to distribute and have affiliates including in broadcast media many links and platforms to help us “Get the word out.”

-With various ways to share media, news, publishing in this world today andon the internet we have found social media and public relations plays an important role.
-We subscribe to it is important to keep a web presence which includes websites and social media.
+With various ways to share media, news, publishing in this world today and on the internet we have found social media and public relations plays an important role.
+We know it is important to keep a web presence which includes websites and social media.
+We assist our members with their own life goals for their own products and services if they so desire to know us and meet us on a fair playing level in a business to business atmosphere.
+We can provide an assured confident and trusted feeling to our friends who desire to expand their own business in cyberspace.

 Paid for advertising across countless platforms and formats, is more important than ever to promote clear ethical guidelines that allow audiences to know the original source of information.
 The basics of who, what, when, where, why, and how and sometimes how many are the basic reporting ways and researching where information comes from and whether it can be trusted is our management concern.